 Haematuria can be idiopathic (with no clear cause) but it can also be symptomatic of a wide variety of underlying conditions affecting the urinary system.

 The most obvious symptom is the visible presence of blood in the urine, turing the urine into a reddish, brownish colour.
 However, it is also worth noting that there are other reasons why your urine may appear pink or reddish in colour.
 Menstruation, some medications, food such as beetroot, and dyes can all change the colour of urine and can appear similar to haematuria.

 In non-visible haematuria, only trace amounts are present and cannot be seen by the naked eye.
 They can only be detected using some form of urine testing.
 With both visible and non-visible haematuria, associated symptoms are often the same.

 Common associated symptoms include:

-If you can clearly see blood in your urine, or if it has turned red or brown in colour, do not panic, but do seek medical advice, and a urine test.
-Whilst it is frightening to see blood in the urine it is most likely nothing to worry about, so see your doctor and eliminate any potentially serious reason.
+If you can clearly see blood in your urine, or if it has turned red or brown in colour, seek medical advice, and request a urine test.
+In most cases its harmless, but your doctor will be able confirm and eliminate any potentially serious underlying causes.
 Treatment for haematuria depends on the underlying condition, so it's important to identify the cause first.